 Some of Little Big Town's album cuts are better than their singles.
 They impress with their relentless harmony!
 Not many groups have 4 lead singers!
 They use an assortment of instruments: guitars, bass, drums, fiddle, mandolin, banjo, dobro & steel.

 LBT explores every genre: country, rock, pop, bluegrass, folk & gospel, and they put their own stamp on it.
-Theirs is the first music I liked since Shania, and I listed my 30 favorite songs.
+Theirs is the first music I liked since Shania, and I listed my 25 favorites.

 1 PONTOON - This is a great song and a well-produced record.
 The lyrics are a set of commands.
 I like getting on Nashville's karaoke stages and giving my best Fairchild impersonation!
 I did not know what a pontoon was and had to google it.
 Same with a coozie.
 I was informed that "motorboatin" means putting your face between a woman's boobs and moving your head from side to side while making the sound of a motor boat.
-The song's bridge is a rap, and Fairchild inhales at the end of it.
+The song's bridge is a rap.
 "Pontoon" was penned by Luke Laird and Natalie Hemby.
 The intro features Jimi's mandolin.

 2 GOOD AS GONE has a video.
 Fairchild comes up the sidewalk to a hotel.
 She bursts into the room and tosses her cheater on the bed.
 The 4 convene on the rooftop to finish the song.
 The lyrics use negative words: "cold, bad, lost & cheap."
 "Take the next splitsville exit ramp."
 The outro is intense!

 3 TORNADO - Fairchild changes the weather!
-She had to become the alpha female if Little Big Town was going to the top.
+She had to become the alpha female if Little Big Town was going big.
 This is the title track off their 5th album.

 5 LONELY ENOUGH - She believes in God but is angry with him for taking her love.
 This one grabbed me quick!